-The Chiefs mentality won't be the same in 2018 since they're expected to be far more aggressive with different key components at crucial points on the roster.
+The Chiefs' mentality won't be the same in 2018 since they're expected to be far more aggressive with different key components.

 NFC West: San Francisco 49ers

-Carlos Hyde and Aaron Lynch left, but neither were ideal fits in the 49ers schemes.
-Instead, Kyle Shanahan brought in talent catered for his systems, both offensive and defensively.
+Carlos Hyde and Aaron Lynch left, but neither were ideal fits in the 49ers' schemes.
+Instead, Kyle Shanahan brought in talent catered for his offensive and defensive systems.

-Richard Sherman's addition is, of course, the most noteworthy offseason movement since the cornerback is a four-time Pro Bowl performer, a former Super Bowl champion and one of the league's most recognizable personalities.
+Richard Sherman is, of course, the most noteworthy offseason addition.
+The cornerback is a four-time Pro Bowler, a former Super Bowl champion and one of the league's most recognizable personalities.

-However, Sherman turns 30 years older later this month, and he's coming off a torn Achilles tendon.
+However, Sherman turns 30 years older later this month and is coming off a torn Achilles tendon.
 So, the 49ers provided an incentive-laden $27.15 million contract to maximize Sherman's overall worth while minimizing risk.

 Jerick McKinnon and Weston Richburg's additions didn't receive nearly as much publicity even though their inclusions have a chance to be far more important toward any future 49ers success.

 A five-game winning streak to end last season is only the beginning.
 By getting the right talent in place, the 49ers should continue to improve.

 The Jacksonville Jaguars are known for winning the offseason.
 After all, they've done so the last two years with multiple headline-stealing signings.
 Yet the Tennessee Titans are taking a different path under the direction of general manager Jon Robinson and head coach Mike Vrabel.
 This new approach has them pulling players from their old stomping grounds.

-Logan and Butler were teammates in New England for three seasons before he signed with the Titans last offseason.
+Logan and Butler were teammates in New England for three seasons before the forme signed with the Titans last offseason.
 The previous experience should benefit Tennessee's defense this fall.

 "Me and Logan together man, I got the fast guy, he got the biggest guy," Butler said during his introductory press conference, per the Tennessean's Jason Wolf.
 "We're going to communicate when the bunches come up.
 We've just got great communication and great chemistry over the three years we played together."

-The Titans also signed the Derrick Henry's ideal complementary backfield mate in another former Patriot, Dion Lewis.
+The Titans also signed Derrick Henry's ideal complementary backfield mate in another former Patriot, Dion Lewis.

 DeMarco Murray kept Henry off the field because of the veteran's ability to contribute in the passing game as a blocker and receiver.
-Henry showed he can be the team's starting running back late last season and the organization released Murray as a result.
+Henry showed he can be the team's starting running back late last season, and Murray was released as a result.
 Lewis provides a change of pace to the hulking Henry.
 The 5'8", 195-pound back is simply electric in space as a runner or receiver.

 Robinson also prevented the Titans from becoming weaker on both sides of the line of scrimmage by re-signing guard Josh Kline and defensive lineman DaQuan Jones.
 Kline and Jones combined to start 56 games the last two seasons.

-The Titans built an identity under Mike Mularkey's direction.
+The Titans built an identity under Mike Mularkey.
 Robinson and Vrabel, along with their recent additions, should bring consistency and improved play.

 NFC South: New Orleans Saints

-No one actually expected Brees to leave the Big Easy but getting a deal done wasn't a given.
-According to ESPN.com's Mike Triplett, another franchise offered $60 million in an attempt to entice the 39-year-old signal-caller to leave his home.
+No one actually expected Brees to leave the Big Easy, but getting a deal done wasn't a given.
+According to ESPN.com's Mike Triplett, another franchise offered $60 million in an attempt to entice the 39-year-old signal-caller.

-Demario Davis, who signed three-year, $24 million contract, brings a different presence to the New Orleans linebacker corps.
+Demario Davis, who signed a three-year, $24 million contract, brings a different presence to the New Orleans linebacker corps.
 No one on the Saints roster is as quick diagnosing or physical defending the run.
-Davis experienced a career season with the New York Jets last year when he registered a team-high 135 tackles and five sacks.
-The 29-year-old defender does struggle in space.
+Davis experienced a career season with the New York Jets last year, registering a team-high 135 tackles and five sacks.
+The 29-year-old does struggle in space.
 Even so, he's still an upgrade over Manti Te'o.

-Patrick Robinson's decision to return to New Orleans after being a Saints' first-round pick in 2010 came as a surprise.
-Robinson's career didn't take off until he left the organization and finally blossomed into a well-rounded cornerback with the Philadelphia Eagles defense as part of last year's Super Bowl run.
-The Saints are already set at outside cornerback with Marshon Lattimore and Ken Crawley.
-Robinson is expected to serve as the secondary's nickel corner.
+Patrick Robinson's decision to return to New Orleans after being a Saints first-round pick in 2010 came as a surprise.
+Robinson's career didn't take off until he left the organization.
+He finally blossomed into a well-rounded cornerback with the Philadelphia Eagles defense as part of last year's Super Bowl run.
+The Saints are already set at outside cornerback with Marshon Lattimore and Ken Crawley, and Robinson is expected to serve as the secondary's nickel corner.

 A possible Ndamukong Suh signing may be forthcoming as well, per NFL Network's Jane Slater.